International Student Guide: Visiting a Doctor in the U.S.

 Here are tips to help prepare you when visiting a doctor:

-• Ask the right questions: Do not be afraid to ask your doctor about issues that concern you.
-Be honest about how you are feeling and get as much guided medical advice as possible.
+Ask the right questions: Do not be afraid to ask your doctor about issues that concern you.
+Be open and honest about how you are feeling and listen to the advice the doctor gives.

-• Request a translator if you need one: If you visit a doctor who does not speak your language, you are able to ask the doctor’s office for a translator.
+Request a translator if you need one: If you visit a doctor who does not speak your language, you are able to ask the doctor’s office for a translator.
 Having a translator will make you feel more comfortable when discussing your current medical condition.
-Make sure to call the doctor’s office ahead of time so they can have the translator available.

 About ISO Student Health Insurance